-All practitioners working with victims of honour-based violence need to be aware of the 'one chance' rule, which is that agencies may have one chance to speak to and safeguard a potential victim.
-This means that all staff that may come across victims of honour-based violence needs to be aware of their responsibilities in these situations.
+All practitioners working with victims of honour based violence need to be aware of the "one chance" rule, which is that agencies may have one chance to speak to and safeguard a potential victim.
+This means that all colleagues that may come across victims of honour-based violence needs to be aware of their responsibilities in these situations.